RaJah239/test/README.md

 - Pokémon Centre fast heal after the first visit added.
 - Use unique colours for each thrown Poké Ball.
 - Animate tiles when text boxes are open.
-- Trainer rematch system has been improved.
+- Trainer phone call rematch system has been improved - trainers only call for rematches or to give items now.
-- Visible mushroom added to Ilex Forest, inspired by Sour Crystal (https://github.com/SoupPotato/Sourcrystal).
+- Overworld mushrooms added to Ilex Forest, inspired by Sour Crystal (https://github.com/SoupPotato/Sourcrystal).
 - Field moves are useable if a Pokémon can learn the TM/HM and is in the respective pocket.
 - Items that act like HMs added (except Fly) to prevent softlocks.
 - Third paged added to trainer card for Kanto Badges and all badges colored.
-- Pokémon eggs get laid 100% of the time after 256 steps and all eggs hatch after 1,024 steps.
+- Pokémon eggs get laid 100% of the time after 255 steps and all eggs hatch after 1,024 steps.
 - Eggs hatch at level 1.
+- Shiny Pokémon's egg have a blue party icon now while regular eggs have a red party icon.
 - Refusing eggs no longer prevents Pokémon from laying more.
 - Eggs can be released via the PC.
 - Odd Eggs always have PokéRUS.